gerac83/rf_simulator/README.md

 **WARNING:** The ConstructSim free tier gives you 8 hours of usage everyday and resets at mighnight.
 Be careful to **NOT** leave your session open as the clock will keep running and you will run out of time.

 **NOTE:** We strongly encourage you to try to setup a local environment as the ConstructSim is slow at times, similar to Google Colab.
 Moreover, the instructions below show you how to create your own ROS environment, while you will have a ready-to-use environment in the ConstructSim.

+After you have found the *RFLabEnvSetup*, open it and familiarise yourself with the platform.
+You will see that there's a welcome jupyter notebook openned and the taskbar at the bottom has different utilities which you will use such as an integrated instace of VS Code-like IDE, terminals, etc. After this, go to the [Running the Simulation and Motion Planning](#running-the-simulation-and-motion-planning) section.

 ## Installing Ubuntu 22.04 locally or on a USB